AustinW24/instapaws/README.md

 ## Brief look at Instapaw

-Users are able to upload images with a made caption, and set it in the feed/home page of their account for other users to view and comment on.
+Users are able to upload images with a made caption, and set it in the feed/home page of their account for other users to view, comment, and like.
 ***
 ![image](https://user-images.githubusercontent.com/67086515/131862103-152784b7-f653-4913-b4f6-71ceb0ec3d90.png)
 ***